richardnadj/rekaf/README.md

 ### Changelog ###

+**Version 1.1.0**
+Updated classes and ids.
+Added them to options to allow overiding.
+Added a new function to prevent select from closing.

 **Version 1.0.0**
 Refactored rekaf to use even HTML in lists.
 Added module support and added to NPM.
 No longer required to have data-orig-text.
 Initial data in select used instead.